revsys/django-test-plus/README.md

         extra={'HTTP_X_REQUESTED_WITH': 'XMLHttpRequest'})
 ```

-When using this get method two other things happen for you, we store the
+When using this get method two other things happen for you: we store the
 last response in `self.last_response` and the response's Context in `self.context`.

 So instead of: